 As required by the Federal Family and Medical Leave Act (FMLA), the University allows eligible residents to take up to 12 weeks of leave in a 12-month period for the occurrence(s) of serious health conditions which involve either the University employee or a qualified family member.
 The 12-month period begins on the first day of the approved FML leave.
 Both continuous and intermittent FML options are available.
-Residents are eligible to request FML if they have been employed by UK for at least 12 months and have worked at least 1,250 hours during the previous 12-month period.
 Eligible residents may take up to 12 weeks of leave for a serious health condition involving the employee or a qualified family member during any 12-month period for any or all of the following reasons: